What happens to my license after I am arrested for DUI?

 If you request a DMV hearing and the suspension of your driver’s license is upheld, you will have to serve a mandatory period of suspension, ‘hard time,’ before you are eligible for a restricted “Business Purposes Permit.”
 If you registered a reading above a .08, your license will be suspended for six months and you will have a 30-day period of hard time before you are eligible for a hardship license.
 If you refused to submit to a breath, blood or urine test, your license will be suspended for one year (for a first offense) and you will have to serve a 90-day period of hard time before you are eligible for a hardship license.

-New Florida Law Allows You Waive Formal Review Hearing
+Florida Law Allows You Waive Formal Review Hearing

-Starting July 1, 2013, the Florida Administrative Suspension Laws changed in that you may be able to request a review of eligibility to obtain a “Business Purpose Only” permit to drive immediately.
+Since July 1, 2013, the Florida Administrative Suspension Laws changed in that you may be able to request a review of eligibility to obtain a “Business Purpose Only” permit to drive immediately.
 However, requesting eligibility review waives your ability to challenge the suspension of your license through a formal or informal review hearing.

 Basically, you have three options following a DUI arrest if you have no prior DUI convictions, administrative suspensions or convictions for an alcohol or drug related offense: